 This is your daily email to keep you updated on the government’s response to coronavirus (COVID-19).

-The latest guidance and video on hand washing can be found here:
+The guidance can be found here:

 Department for Education coronavirus helpline

 The Department for Education coronavirus helpline is available to answer questions about COVID-19 relating to education and children’s social care.
 Staff, parents and young people can contact this helpline as follows:

 If you work in a school, please have your unique reference number (URN or UK PRN) available when calling the helpline.